-"Clicks" are how we track when a user clicks on a phishing link in a simulated email.
+Clicks are what we track when a user clicks on a phishing link in a simulated email.
 However, there are other ways a click may be registered.
-We refer to clicks that were not caused by a user clicking a phishing link "false positives".
+We refer to clicks that were not caused by a user clicking a phishing link as false positives.
 Listed below are some common reasons for false positives:

 - Additional whitelisting may be required.
 Your spam filter may require additional whitelisting in order to exempt simulated phishing emails from link analysis or link probing.

 - Mail filters with security add-on packs that have not been whitelisted.

 - Link preview functions as part of mobile device operating systems.

 - Security software that is incorporated into mobile device management (MDM) systems.

 - Phishing emails that are forwarded from one user to another user.
 This action may be registered as a click because the forwarded email was sandboxed and checked by the mail server or because the recipient of the forwarded email clicked on the link.